 9th-grade history and geography curriculum

-We will be studying the Renaissance and Reformation time period, roughly a 200 year time period where a lot of changes happen, and that sets up the modern world we live in now.
-I’ll loosely base it off of Mystery of History 3, but plan to change it around to follow a unit structure that makes more sense to me.
+We will be studying the Renaissance and Reformation time period, roughly a 200-year time period in which a lot of changes happen, and that sets up the modern world we live in now.
+I’ll loosely base it on Mystery of History 3, but plan to change it around to follow a unit structure that makes more sense to me.
 I will again be creating YouTube video playlists for the kids to use, and notebooking pages.
 Those were a big hit this year, and the kids enjoyed our homebrewed history.
 I’m thinking of using some of Dave Raymond’s Modernity or similar for some thoughts on how culture and worldview changed over the years.

 For geography, I’m going to work through the Ultimate Geography book, and have the kids take turns leading us in studying a country each week.
 That’s the theory.
 We’ll see how it goes.
 I want to dramatically increase our rate of studying countries because otherwise, we will never study most of them.